Ten New Songs

 Ten New Songs is Leonard Cohen's tenth studio album, released in 2001.
-It was co-written and produced by Sharon Robinson.
-It was produced in Cohen's and Robinson's home studios in Los Angeles.
-It was also his first album in nearly 10 years.
-The album peaked at #143 on the Billboard 200, #4 in Canada (where it went platinum), #1 in Poland (where it went platinum) and #1 in Norway.
+His first album in 9 years, Ten New Songs was co-written and produced by Sharon Robinson in Cohen's and Robinson's home studios in Los Angeles.
+The album peaked at No. 143 on the Billboard 200, No. 4 in Canada (where it went platinum), No. 1 in Poland (where it went platinum) and No. 1 in Norway.

 Background

 After successfully touring behind the award-winning album The Future, Cohen was awarded a Governor General's Performance Arts Award for his contribution to Canadian music in 1993 and was the subject of an hour-long CBC Radio retrospective called The Gospel According to Leonard Cohen.
 Cohen also published a collection of poems and songs called Stranger Music and released his second live album Cohen Live in 1994.